|Researched by||John Readman||Refereed by||This information is not refereed|

 Available evidence indicates that Spirobranchus triqueter is tolerant of a wide range of suspended sediment concentrations (Riley & Ballerstedt, 2005).
 Stubbings & Houghton (1964) recorded Spirobranchus (as Pomatoceros) triqueter in Chichester harbour, which is a muddy environment.
 However, Spirobranchus (as Pomatoceros) triqueter has been noted to also occur in areas where there is little or no silt present (Price et al., 1980).

 Sensitivity assessment.
-An increase in suspended sediment could result in scour due to wave action and tidal flow.
-Overall, resistance is assessed as ‘Medium’, mainly due to the scour effect as the sediment is removed.
-Resilience is ‘High’ and sensitivity is ‘Low’.
+An increase in suspended sediment could result in an increase in scour due to wave action and tidal flow and potentially clog the filtration apparatus of suspension-feeders.
+Therefore, resistance is assessed as ‘Medium’, to indicate the potential for some mortality due to the scour effect as the sediment is removed.
+Resilience is assessed as ‘High’ and sensitivity as ‘Low’.

 Despite sediment being considered to have a negative impact on suspension feeders (Gerrodette & Flechsig, 1979), many encrusting sponges appear to be able to survive in highly sedimented conditions, and in fact, many species prefer such habitats (Schönberg, 2015; Bell & Barnes, 2000; Bell & Smith, 2004).
 Whilst complete smothering may result in loss of the sponges, the biotope often occurs on cave walls and ceilings and thus burial is unlikely.